milen-patel/cpu_tutorial/_parts/part10.md

 I previously mentioned that we have no truth tables for sequential circuits, but we can show a **timing diagram** which shows all of the historical inputs/outputs of a circuit.
 A timing diagram is given below for this circuit.

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part10/Latch_Timing_Diagram.png" style="display: block; margin-left: auto; margin-right: auto;" />

+This has all been explained, but the key observations you should understand are as follows:

+1. When $$D=1$$, the output follows $$D$$
+2. When $$S$$ goes from 1 to 0, the value of $$D$$ is trapped and becomes the 'saved' value on the output
+3. When $$D=0$$, the output never changes, even if the value of $$D$$ changes

+If all of the behavior in the timing diagram is clear to you, then you have understood 95% of what you need to know about latches.
+The next subsection will explain the remaining 5%.

+# Negative vs. Positive Latches